 AFS teaches the joy of learning through hands-on experiences.
 We’re a non-profit 501 (c)( 3) school made up of local artisans, crafts people, and volunteers interested in promoting and teaching these skills in a non-competitive environment focused on the student.

 Our instructors share their knowledge of their crafts and inspire you with their enthusiasm.
 Our year-round classes range from half-day sessions to full week-long courses.
-We offer subjects as diverse as Adirondack chair building, twig and rustic furniture, caning, paddle making, birch bark basketry, fly tying, weaving, connecting people with nature, organic gardening, fiber arts, soap making, pottery, blacksmithing, and more.
+We offer subjects as diverse as Adirondack chair building, twig and rustic furniture, caning, paddle making, birch bark basketry, fly tying, weaving, connecting people with nature, organic gardening, fiber arts, soap making, boat building, pottery, blacksmithing, and more.
 During these classes you will explore your creativity through hands-on learning.
 In addition to our hands-on classes, Adirondack storytellers and musicians share the culture of the Adirondacks through demonstrations, special programs, and our fireside evening gatherings.